cpz/cpz.github.io/_posts/2020/2020-01-17-Lost-Ark-Unexpected-Data-Mining.md

 };
 ~~~

-If you played at least once in game then you know that this class contains more than we got in the game.
+If you've played the game at least once then you know that this class contains more than we get in-game.

-So, what actually it shows to us?
+So, what does it actually show us?

-That there un-released class Specialist which contains these sub-classes:
+That there are un-released classes like Specialist which contain these sub-classes:

 ~~~
 PLAYER_CLASS_SPECIALIST        = 601,